JanHerca/urantiapedia/output/wikijs/en/help/github_assistant.md

 To download everything go to main page of the project in GitHub and in the green button that says *Code*, select the option *Download ZIP*.
 The browser will start downloading a ZIP file with the most updated content.
 Save it in any folder or check your *Downloads* folder to locate the file.

 Be aware that it can be a long download because the project contains a good amount of files.
-You should have at least 200-300 MB of free space in your computer.
+You should have at least 2-3 GB of free space in your computer.

 Once download has ended you will have a file called `urantiapedia-master.zip`.
 This is a compressed file so please uncompress it in any folder.
 If you don't know how to uncompress a ZIP file it is very easy.
 In Windows, for example, right click with the mouse in the file and select *Extract all* to open the uncompressing tool.